Are cherries good for you? Yes!

 Can I eat too many?

-Cherries are beneficial for detoxification.
+Cherries benefit detoxification.
 This is why it’s important to include them in small amounts.
 If you eat too many, then you may feel some detox symptoms.

 1 cup coconut milk yogurt